 I was curious to find out what else this change brings to the table, so I did some testing.
 In this post, I am going to share my findings with you.

 Before the release of the 2016 MacBook Pro, the old default resolution was set to 1440 x 900 pixels, and was marked by Apple as ‘Best for Retina’.
 At this resolution, the screen is rendering the picture at its native 2880 x 1800, and then scales it to 1440 x 900 @X2 resolution, without doing the actual pixel scaling.

 Starting with 2016 MacBook Pro, Apple has decided to set the 1680 x 1050 pixels resolution as the default for 15-inch MacBook Pro, which results in a slightly less sharp and fuzzy text.
 The difference is not very big, but if you try hard, the difference in clarity is noticeable.

-In addition, I have noticed that my eyes get tired faster, when I use my MacBook Pro with its new default resolution.
+Also, I have noticed that my eyes get tired faster, when I use my MacBook Pro with its new default resolution.

-With my MacBook Pro in completely idle state, the average energy consumption for the 1440 x 900 resolution was at 3.0 Watts, while for 1680 x 1050, it was at 3.8 Watts.
+With my MacBook Pro in a completely idle state, the average energy consumption for the 1440 x 900 resolution was at 3.0 Watts, while for 1680 x 1050, it was at 3.8 Watts.

 The difference was similar when running a couple of apps.
 When set to 1440 x 900, the average energy consumption was at 9 Watts, while for 1680 x 1050 pixels, it was at 11 Watts.